credibil/vc-holder/examples/vcweb/README.md

 # Mock Web Application for Issuer and Verifier

+This crate provides a simple web application to demonstrate both Verifiable Credential issuance and verification.
+It works with the `vcservice` example crate as its back-end.
+It can only issue and verify a couple of hard-coded credentials and is intended to be used simply to test and demonstrate the example `tauri-wallet` and `crux-wallet` applications in this repository.

-See README in `crux-wallet` for how to use this application to test or demonstrate Verifiable Credential issuance and verification.
+See the README in the respective wallet examples for how to get started demonstrating the wallet using this application.